|Nutritional Guidelines (per serving)|

 - 1 teaspoon vanilla extract

-- 1 tablespoon Egg Replacer (or amount needed for 2 eggs, prepared according to package instructions, I like Ener-G brand)
+- 1 tablespoon Egg Replacer (or amount needed for 2 eggs, according to package instructions)

 - 1 1/2 cups vegan chocolate chips

-First, prepare the vegetarian bacon.
-If you're using frozen bacon, allow it to thaw, then chop into pieces about 1 cm squared.
-If you cut it after you cook it, it'll be crumbly.
-Not a big problem, as the non-uniform sized pieces will just make the cookies that much more interesting.
+If you're using frozen bacon, allow it to thaw, then chop into pieces about 1 centimeter squares.
+If you cut it after you cook the strips, they'll be crumbly, which isn't an issue.

-Next, prepare your cookie dough.
-Combine the dry ingredients, that is, the flour, baking soda and salt in a small bowl.
+Combine the baking soda, flour, and salt in a small bowl.

-Stir in chocolate chips, adding more or less depending on how you like your chocolate chip cookies.
+Stir in the chocolate chips, adding more or less depending on how much you like in your cookies.

 Gently fold about 3/4 of the prepared vegetarian bacon into the cookie dough mix.